jamescurran/jamescurran.github.io/_posts/2023-12-15-All-purpose-object-updater.md

 So, now back to the matter at hand, a one-off bit coding for those just popping up for the holidays.

 In my day job, we had a need to test a object for some condition, and if true, make some change to the object.
-For example, if in an order record, a credit card number is given, then the `PayementType` property must be set to `CreditCard`.
+For example, if in an order record, a credit card number is given, then the `PaymentType` property must be set to `CreditCard`.
 The trick is that both the condition (there are many of them) and the changes to be made are stored in a database as JSON.

 Testing for the condition is handled by the [MicroRulesEngine](https://github.com/runxc1/MicroRuleEngine), an open source project I've contributed heavily to.